Tipser/slate/source/includes/_tipser-react-elements.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import { Product, Cart, Store, TipserElementsProvider } from '@tipser/tipser-elements';
+import history from 'path/to/your/history'; // path to your history object that has been passed to react-router'

 // simple configuration
 const config = {